 A little bit of history

 Founded in 2006 by Ian & Lisa Robinson we originally focused on both motion graphics and photography.
 As each section of the business has continued to grow, they felt in necessary to divide and conquer.
-Ian expanded the motion graphics side of the business adding visual effects & consulting while opening a new office in Falls Church, VA.
-Lisa has gone on to focus on weddings and boudoir photography launching a her studio in Leesburg, VA under the name Lovesome Photography.
+Ian expanded the motion graphics side of the business adding visual effects & consulting and opened an office in Falls Church, VA.
+Lisa has gone on to focus on weddings and boudoir photography and opened a her studio in Leesburg, VA under the name Lovesome Photography.

 Meet Ian Robinson (Creative director & CEO)

 How did you get started in this industry?

 Having a photographer as a father and a master Sumi-e brush painter as a mother, the visual arts were not a stretch for me.
 It took me a while to figure out exactly what I wanted to do in school bouncing back and forth from music, to multi-track recording, to photography, and finally motion graphics and video.
 Once I graduated in the late 90's, I thankfully landed a job with a successful video post house in Washington DC.
 Over the next few years I "paid my dues" working my way up from an Assistant Video editor in linear edit suites, (yes I'm that old), to graphic artist, and finally senior motion designer, (primarily working as "the After Effects guy").
 Working at a few different post houses while getting to work with with so many talented people in the industry really created the strong foundation for who I am as a designer today.